 “Cigarettes are a hundred.
 Scotch is a hundred and so is the cheese.”

 “Everything is a hundred?”
-I said.
+I asked.

 “I’m not educated.
 It keeps the math simple,” said the man.

-Why are the prices so low?”
-I said.
+“Why are the prices so low?”
+I asked.

 “I work for the bus company,” said the man.
-“I drive passengers to Málaga and back several times every day and during my breaks buy these from er….”
+“I drive passengers to Málaga and back several times every day and during my breaks buy these from er…”

 “Smugglers?”
-I said.
+I asked.

 “I refer to them as my importers,” said the driver.
 “I fill up the luggage hold and drop everything off at my home before I return the bus to the depot.
 Then I deliver on my moped.
 Most bars in Nerja buy from me.”